 The plate must remain rigid and intimately bonded to the friction lining even after multiple high pressure and high-temperature duty cycles.
 The plates must also experience no adverse effects from other environmental conditions (e.g. moisture, freezing etc.).

 The University of Exeter in collaboration with a consortium of materials suppliers, brake manufacturers EBC Brakes Ltd and 3 OEM’s have sought a workable solution robust enough to be used within the electric vehicle sector.
 The innovation was one aspect of a four-year study into lightweight foundation braking systems for electric vehicles, funded by the U.K. government.

-The Exeter solution involves the use of multi-layered ply structure, where layered phenolic prepreg (woven and uni-directional fibre) sandwiching a specially formulated phenolic SMC (Sheet moulding compound) Developed by partner FTI Group (Fiba Tech Industries) – a specialist provider of phenolic composite materials.
-The resulting plates are optimized for high stiffness at elevated temperatures, and can be either bonded like conventional backing plates or co-moulded and cured, along with the pad lining, in one operation making for very efficient fabrication, with no need for further treatments.
+The Exeter solution involves the use of a multi-layered ply structure, where layered phenolic prepreg (woven and uni-directional fiber) sandwiching a specially formulated phenolic SMC (Sheet molding compound) Developed by partner FTI Group (Fiba Tech Industries) – a specialist provider of phenolic composite materials.
+The resulting plates are optimized for high stiffness at elevated temperatures and can be either bonded like conventional backing plates or co-molded and cured, along with the pad lining, in one operation making for very efficient fabrication, with no need for further treatments.

 Shear testing is the key strength test when it comes to bond integrity, where the ISO 6312:2010 standard brake linings shear test procedure was applied.
 Room temperature shear strength performance was over three times higher than required by R90, and still double the requirement after a the very tough 400oC, 90-minute heat soak test.